-- An SMSF which invests primarily in one asset class e.g. property, may not actually put you in a better position for retirement factoring the rental income and capital growth versus the loan interest and cost of the property maintenance and repairs - Market risk could see the value of SMSF assets decline over time - There is illiquidity risk if property makes up a large portion of an SMSF's total assets.
-If the property cannot be sold quickly in the event of a default, it may impact an SMSF's ability to meet its obligations to members e.g. make pension payments to members. - Borrowing itself could affect an SMSF's ability to meet member benefit obligations due to ongoing loan repayments - SMSF and superannuation legislation changes on a regular basis and with each successive government.
-It can be hard to follow these rule changes and breaches can cost trustees or directors of a corporate trustee thousands of dollars in fines depending on the size of an SMSF. - LRBA rules prohibit any property development lending under an SMSF or within an SMSF trust structure - You cannot use borrowed funds to change the property as this would constitute a 'new asset'.
-However, you can use cash from the SMSF to improve the property or use borrowed funds to renovate the property in line with ATO guidelines.
+- An SMSF which invests primarily in one asset class, e.g., property, may not actually put you in a better position for retirement, factoring the rental income and capital growth versus the loan interest and cost of the property maintenance and repairs. - Market risk could see the value of SMSF assets decline over time. - There is illiquidity risk if property makes up a large portion of an SMSF's total assets.
+If the property cannot be sold quickly in the event of a default, it may impact an SMSF's ability to meet its obligations to members, e.g., make pension payments to members. - Borrowing itself could affect an SMSF's ability to meet member benefit obligations due to ongoing loan repayments. - SMSF and superannuation legislation changes on a regular basis and with each successive government.
+It can be hard to follow these rule changes and breaches can cost trustees or directors of a corporate trustee thousands of dollars in fines depending on the size of an SMSF. - LRBA rules prohibit any property development lending under an SMSF or within an SMSF trust structure. - You can't use borrowed funds to improve or alter the property, as this would create a 'new asset.'
+However, borrowed funds can be used for repairs or maintenance on an LRBA property.
+For more details, check the ATO website here.